Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Using the outstandR package

 \subsubsection{Continuous outcome data}

-Analogous to the first example with binary outcomes and continuous covariates, we now extend this for the case of continuous outcomes and a mixture of binary and continuous covariates.
-The same steps are followed.
-First, read in the data.
+Analogously to the first example with binary outcomes and continuous covariates, we now extend this for the case of continuous outcomes and a mixture of binary and continuous covariates.
+We deliberately include binary covariates in this tutorial to reflect the realities of evidence synthesis, where discrete effect modifiers are ubiquitous.
+However, as noted in Section~\ref{sec:synth-cohort}, applying a Gaussian copula to non-continuous marginals is a mathematical approximation.
+In practice, this may be preferable to omitting crucial discrete confounders entirely.